Agilicus AnyX Frequently Asked Questions

 Connector Diagnostics

-The Agilicus Connector supports running in an Active/Active mode, with up to four instances running at a time.
+The Agilicus Connector supports running in an Active/Active high-availability mode, with up to four instances running at a time on separate hardware (and on separate sites with separate Internet connections).
+This allows you to implement a disaster-recovery scenario.

 Note that if the Connector exposes a Share, then it cannot run in Active/Active mode.
 Instead, consider an approach like a Agilicus Connector Windows Cluster.